-If you are using an offline version of this text, access the quiz for this section via
+If you are using an offline version of this text, access the quiz for this section via the QR code.

 An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

 CHAPTER 6: LIBRARY SERVICES & RESOURCES